hihancioglu/ad-file-share/README.md

 For optional ClamAV scanning of uploaded files, ensure the `clamscan` command is available in the backend container.
 Files smaller than 50MB will be scanned before the upload button appears.
+If `clamscan` is not installed, scanning is skipped and uploads are allowed.

 For public shares requiring manager approval, the backend sends an e-mail to the user's manager through the Microsoft Graph API.
 Configure the following variables: